-(C3.1e) Describe where and how climate-related risks and opportunities have influenced your financial planning.
+(C3.4) Describe where and how climate-related risks and opportunities have influenced your financial planning.

-Financial planning elements that have been influenced Description of influence Row 1 Access to Capital: Our ESG strategy and climate-related risks and opportunities have influenced our short- and long-term financial planning.
+Financial planning elements that have been influenced Description of influence Row 1 Access to capital Access to Capital: Our ESG strategy and climate-related risks and opportunities have influenced our short- and long-term financial planning.
 For example, in 2019, we entered into a credit agreement (\$2.5 billion revolving credit facility) that has a sustainability-linked pricing grid, which results in a basis point reduction for the interest rate if certain sustainability metrics relating to our green building certifications are achieved each year.
 This credit facility pricing grid underscores the connection between our financial planning and commitment to climate resilience.
+In addition, in 2020, we laid the groundwork to launch a green bond.
+Using the TCFD framework, we reviewed market-related opportunities to help shape our business and strategy, including accessing capital markets for green projects and obtain cost savings from efficiency projects and renewable energy.
+Specifically, we launched our first green bond in June 2021, a green capital markets transaction that lowered our cost of borrowing to develop and acquire resilient buildings, resulting in an annual savings of \$225,000 in interest rate basis point reduction.